0xlaine/node-kujira-hero-nft-draw/README.md

 How we're going to achieve this is covered here.

-Using the [League of Entropy (LoE) `drand` service](https://drand.love/) we'll fetch a stable random seed from their service, more specifically LoE Round `2324512` (which at the time of writing is a round in the future).
+Using the [League of Entropy (LoE) `drand` service](https://drand.love/) we'll fetch a stable random seed from their service, more specifically LoE Round `2327000` (which at the time of writing is a round in the future, and wil occur AFTER the snapshot).

 Using this secure random value, we will instantiate the `random module` with this as a `seed`.
 The trick is that most random number generators will generate _the same sequence of numbers_ when created with the _same seed_.